 We saw a clear shift in the way business leaders communicated, from a top line brand message to a much more personal tone, leaders took to LinkedIn to provide regular updates demonstrating empathy and compassion.
 CEOs like Stewart Butterfield used the platform to talk about experiences like how a 2,000-employee company (Slack) moved to working remotely overnight, paving the way for conversation about how to keep a business running during a pandemic.

-And it seems LinkedIn wants to see more of this type of content, recent engagement figures released by the social platform showed topics covering business continuity jumped by 144% in engagement in the last 3-4 months.
+And it seems LinkedIn wants to see more of this type of content, recent engagement figures released by the social platform showed topics covering business continuity jumped by 144% in engagement in the last three to four months.

-At AMBITIOUS we’ve been working with CEOs to allow them to continue important conversations on LinkedIn, whether that be a building supplier choosing to stay open throughout the pandemic or a co-working space freezing membership fees and temporarily closing.
-LinkedIn has become an extension of our press communication strategy and we’ve seen CEOs embrace the platform as a way to respond promptly and keep stakeholders and communities updated.
+At AMBITIOUS we’ve been working with CEOs to support them in taking their important conversations onto LinkedIn – whether that be a building supplier choosing to stay open throughout the pandemic or a co-working space managing a temporary building closure.
+LinkedIn has become an extension of our communications tactics and we’ve seen CEOs embrace the platform as a way to respond promptly and keep stakeholders and communities updated.

 Taking partnerships online

-In the last 3 months we have been busy working with sales teams and businesses looking to adopt robust employee advocacy programmes on social media to keep growing.
+In the last three months we have also been busy working with sales teams, HR departments and marketing communications managers looking to adopt robust employee advocacy programmes on social media.
 Companies up and down the country had to digitally transform overnight, and this was no different for sales teams who spent most of their days travelling for face-to-face meetings.
-As part of our training, we developed bespoke workshops to ensure relationships that were forged offline could be fostered and maintained on LinkedIn.
-Through a mix of technical, content and engagement recommendations, we were able to equip teams to keep collaborating and find potential prospects using the platform.
+As part of our social media training support, we developed bespoke workshops to ensure relationships that were forged offline could be fostered and maintained on LinkedIn.
+Through a mix of technical advice, content and engagement recommendations, we were able to equip teams to keep collaborating and find potential prospects using the platform.

 Opportunities for collaboration

-We’ve also seen a huge boost in the digital agenda with many clients using the past few months to get their house in order when it comes to their digital strategy and preparing for future growth.
+Many clients have certainly been using the past few months to get their house in order when it comes to their digital strategy and preparing for future growth.

-Many brands now consider digital a high priority area and we’ve been working with one client in particular on its social media policy in an effort to appeal to its employees and to attract new talent.
+We know that brands consider digital a high priority area, but for many clients their 2021 digital plans have been brought forward by at least 12 months.
+We’ve been working with one client team in particular on developing their social media policy in an effort to engage its employees and to use social to attract new talent to the business.

-To promote the brand as a desired place to work, its employees are encouraged to share their impressions and experiences in a relatable way on LinkedIn.
+To promote the brand as a work place of choice, its employees are encouraged to share their views and experiences in a relatable way on LinkedIn.
 With everybody working from home, its employees are sharing the creative ways that their employer is making them feel rewarded and motivated.

-We’ve worked with clients across the healthcare, trades and consumer sectors to help them fine tune their profiles, understand the groups and #’s their sectors use, and test a variety of content formats that spark engagement.
+We’ve worked with clients across healthcare, small business and trade sectors to help them fine tune their team profiles, understand the value of groups on LinkedIn groups, the use of hashtags for their specific sectors and test a variety of content formats that spark engagement.

-If you are yet to use LinkedIn as a platform to help your business grow, speak to our team about ways we can re-ignite the conversation and show you and your team opportunities the social media channel can offer.
+If you are yet to use LinkedIn as a platform to help your business grow, speak to our team about ways we can re-ignite the conversation.
+We’d be delighted to show you and your team the many opportunities that LinkedIn can offer.